 This document, the Comprehensive Policies Plan, consists of three tiers, or levels, of goals and policies.
-The first level reflects the Regional Policies, applicable to the entire area within the Urban Growth Boundary, i.e., the Salem/Keizer Urban Area.
-All four local jurisdictions - the City of Salem, City of Keizer, Marion County, and Polk County - concur in these policies, and all must agree to any revisions.
+One level reflects the Regional Policies, applicable to the entire area within the Urban Growth Boundary, i.e., the Salem/Keizer Urban Area.
+All four local jurisdictions concur in these policies, and all must agree to any revisions.

-The second level pertains to the Salem Urban Area.
+The second level of this plan pertains to the Salem Urban Area.
 The Salem urban area goals and policies apply to the Salem urban area and generally focus on land supply, growth management, and regional coordination.
-The goals and policies that apply to the Salem urban area are denoted in this document with the letters SUA.
+The goals and policies that apply to the Salem urban area are denoted in this document with an asterisk .
 Planning in the Keizer Urban Area is governed by the Regional Policies and the Keizer Comprehensive Plan.

-The third level pertains to Salem.
+The third level of this plan pertains to Salem.
 The Salem goals and policies apply to land inside Salem city limits.
 They do not apply to land outside of the Salem city limits; they only apply to that land upon annexation.